ogobrecht/apex-plugin-dhtmlx-gantt/README.md

 You can deliver JSON or XML.
 In both cases you need to create a query that returns a single CLOB result.
 To support also older databases without JSON functionality the example below is a XML query.

-No fear, if you look in detail to the example query, you will find out that you have to define only some sort of "standard selects" for the tasks and the links between the tasks.
+No fear, if you look in detail to the example query, you will find out that you have to define only some sort of "standard selects" for the tasks and the links between the tasks - holiday dates are optional as also the prepared URLs.
 Grab the example, put it in your preferred SQL tool and play around with it.

 The result of the query should look like this example (prepared URL's are removed for better readability):